trett1004/final_assignment_cs50/readme.md

 Further aside from that there is a register and login function.

 **Used Languages:**
-Backend: Flask and sqlite
+Backend: Python with framework Flask, sqlite3
-Frontend: HTML, CSS, JS
+Frontend: HTML, CSS, JS with library JQuery